spara/java-servlet-example/README.md

 # Java Servlet Tutorial

-This tutorial covers how to develop a Java servlet using Docker with your preferred IDE
+Servlets are Java web components used to create web application.
+They respond to incoming web requests and can respond via dynamic web page.
+Servlets run in a Java application server such as Apache Tomcat, IBM Websphere, or Oracle WebLogic.

+In this tutorial, we will cover building and deploying a simple servlet and web page using Docker.

 ## Building and running the application

 This example requires Docker CE 17.06 or higher.
-Clone the repository, build the application and deploy it in Tomcat:
+Clone the repository and build the application.
+The servlet is deployed in an Apache Tomcat container.

 ```
 docker image build -t catweb_java .